gozmanthefirst/book-inventory/apps/api/README.md

-# Book Inventory Backend
+# Book Inventory Backend [ARCHIVED]

+> **⚠️ This project is archived and no longer actively maintained.**

-The backend for the project.
-Built using Hono.
+The backend API for the book inventory project.
+Built using Hono framework to provide RESTful endpoints for book management.

-## Todos

-- Implement Google OAuth